HONDA SILVERWING (FSC600)

 One of the most important considerations for a maxi-scooter is rider comfort and the Silverwing does quite well in this regard.
 The seat is very comfortable for the driver and reasonably comfy for a passenger.
 The passenger seat doesn’t equal that of a Goldwing but it’s reasonable.
 The rear seat backrest is adjustable for the passenger and works well for its size.
 Once you are rolling, the Silverwing is generally viewed as a very stable and agile bike.
 At higher speeds, the FSC600 offers decent wind protection and a more comforting ride that most smaller scooters offer.
 This scooter also includes both a centerstand and a side stand.

-It’s easy to see why the Silverwing has been so successful as a maxi-scooter.
-It’s been sold over a decade now with barely any changes.
-The styling is still fresh and it has withstood the test of time a bit better than its Suzuki competitors which have now been redesigned.
+It’s easy to see why the Silverwing was so successful as a maxi-scooter.
+It was sold for a total of 13 years with barely any changes.
+The styling remained fresh and it withstood the test of time better than its Suzuki competitors which have now been redesigned.

 Due to its high price and healthy appetite for fuel, the Silverwing isn’t the most practical choice in this group, but it tends to be a popular choice amongst enthusiasts.
 The build quality, engine power, brakes and ride are all excellent so it’s a great all around performance-touring scooter.
 Budget minded buyers might want to look at the lower cost Piaggio’s X9 and Kymco’s Xciting 500, while fuel concerned individuals should look at all three 500cc competitors and a few smaller scooters still like Yamaha’s 400cc Majesty, Kymco’s Downtown 300i and Honda’s new 279cc Forza.

-OWNER REVIEWS - Browse the Honda Silverwing Owner Reviews
+OWNER REVIEWS (16) - Browse the Honda Silverwing Owner Reviews REVIEW - Add a Review of Your Silverwing

 * Technologically advanced engine